JustGibas/Q-DimensionalField/README.md

 - **Code Structure:** Modular components (e.g., `voxel-chunk`, `player-controls`, `chunk-manager`).
 - **Requirements:** Modern WebVR-capable browser and local HTTP server for module support.
 - **References:** A-Frame, Three.js, and Taichi.js documentation.

+## Logging Improvements

+### Overview
+Logging has been improved across all parts of the game to provide detailed insights into the game's flow and operations.
+This includes extensive explanations for each logging statement and a flag to enable or disable logging.

+### Logging Flag
+A logging flag has been added to enable or disable logging.
+This flag can be found in the script section of `index.html` and in the `init` functions of various components.

+### Enabling/Disabling Logging
+To enable logging, set the `loggingEnabled` flag to `true`.
+To disable logging, set the flag to `false`.

+### Examples of Logging Output
+- Initialization of the A-Frame scene: `console.log('A-Frame scene loaded')`
+- Loading of the world container: `console.log('World container status:', { childCount: container.children.length, children: Array.from(container.children).map(c => c.getAttribute('chunk')) })`
+- Player rig setup: `console.log('Player rig setup complete')`

+### Purpose of Logging
+The purpose of logging is to provide developers with detailed insights into the game's flow and operations.
+This helps in debugging and understanding the game's behavior, making it easier to identify and fix issues.